Nasirkhan294/personal-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-To all the individuals whose creativity and dedication inspired the codebase, I want to express my heartfelt gratitude.
-Your tireless efforts have left an indelible mark on this project and your contributions will be remembered for years to come.
-Thank you for being an integral part of our success.
+I would like to thank all the developers and designers whose work inspired me to create this portfolio.
+Special thanks to the open-source community for continuous learning resources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>